atelier-cartographique/metrolab/docs/layers.md

 ### texts

 font-color : layer-color

 no outline

 size defined by user

 ### shapefiles

 general behavior as described above

-+ automatic generation of Markers / Icons, see above.
++automatic generation of Markers / Icons, see above.